 Any member of staff who uses a car parking space during the working day which is within a designated area of the council's parking order are required to either pay the daily parking charge or purchase a long stay staff parking permit.
-The cost of a staff parking permit is £150.00 per annum which allows parking in long stay car parks within the town of the officer's workbase and only for the full duration of the working day (ie Monday to Friday 8am to 6pm).
+The cost of a staff parking permit is £150.00 per annum which allows parking in any council long stay car parks for the full duration of the working day (ie Monday to Friday 8am to 6pm).
 Employees who are paid at or below Grade 1 (i.e. £15,418 per annum), or who through their contractual hours either earned or would have expected to earn the equivalent or less during the previous tax year, may apply for a staff parking permit at the reduced rate of £100.00 per annum.
 Full conditions of operation are set out in the council's Charging for Car Parking at Work Policy.